Kota Tinggi: Politics

-in which both seats were also represented by UMNO.'
+in which both seats were also represented by UMNO.

 Tourist attractions

 Kota Tinggi is known as a historical town because the Sultanate of Johor was established there.
 Many historical tombs are found here including the Sultan Mahmud Mangkat Di Julang Mausoleum, Makam Bendahara Tun Habib Abdul Majid and Makam Tauhid in Kampung Makam.
 Makam Laksamana Bentan is located in Kampung Kelantan.

 The Kota Tinggi Waterfalls at Lombong, 16 km north-west of town, are local tourist destinations.

 The waterfalls are 36 meters high, and are located at the base of the 634 meter high Gunung Muntahak mountain.
 The river water drains through a series of shallow pools used for swimming.
 The natural environment of some parts of the location has somewhat been spoiled by resort development with artificial landscaping.

 There are also many beaches along the coastal part of Kota Tinggi.
 The most popular beaches are Tanjung Balau, Desaru and Batu Layar ('sail rock'), which are 58 km, 55 km, and 62 km from Kota Tinggi town respectively.
 Chalets and hotels offering reasonable rates can easily be found along the beach.

 Teluk Sengat, located 25 km east of Kota Tinggi town, is a village visited by tourists for its seafood.

-Museums in Kota Tinggi is Kota Tinggi Museum.
+Museums in Kota Tinggi include Kota Tinggi Museum.